NTSB renews push for seatbelt requirements on school buses following deadly 2020 crash - NewsBreak

 School bus requirements are generally made at the state level or from local school districts.

-According to NTSB, there are nine states that already require lap or shoulder seatbelts on newly purchased school buses including New York, Florida, Louisiana, Arkansas, Texas, New Jersey, Nevada, California, and Iowa.
+According to NTSB, there are nine states that already require lap or shoulder seatbelts on newly purchased school buses including:

 Comments / 0